 Quantitative DTI measures water molecules as they move along the brain’s nerve pathways.
 In the brain, nerve cells are called “axons” and water moves in a specific direction along these pathways.
-Diffusion Tensor Imaging is a method in which we can watch how water moves along the nerves or what is called FA or fractional anisotropy.
-If a disruption in the water pathway is detected, we know that there is an injury or damage in that specific area of the brain.
+Diffusion Tensor Imaging is a method in which we can measure how water moves along the nerves or what is called FA or fractional anisotropy.
+If a disruption in the water pathway is detected, we know that there is damage in that specific area of the brain.

-The best way that Quantitative DTI testing can be performed is to have a powerful 3.0T MRI system with specific advanced neurological software and data processing capabilities.
+The best way that Quantitative DTI testing can be performed is to use a powerful 3.0T MRI system with specific advanced neurological software and data processing capabilities.
 Most facilities in the greater Gulf South region offer only 1.5T MRIs.
-By using this powerful 3.0T MRI machine, with the necessary software and professional expertise, radiologists segment brain DTI scans into 64 different angles to examine the white matter of the brain looking for nerve damage.
+By using this powerful 3.0T MRI machine, with the necessary software and professional expertise, radiologists segment brain DTI scans into 48 regions to examine the white matter of the brain looking for nerve damage.

 How Can Quantitative DTI Help Diagnose a Concussion?

 The skull usually does a good job of protecting your brain.
 When you experience a TBI (traumatic brain injury) the FA in the brain’s white matter may be low.
 Low FA is an abnormality and indicates an injury to the nerve cells.
 Very high FA can also be observed when injuries are acute or subacute.
 These changes are associated with cognitive abnormalities.

 Concussion comes from the Latin word concutere meaning “to shake violently.”
 In essence an mTBI or concussion occurs when the brain experiences an injury significant enough to cause some of the following problems:

 - Amnesia surrounding the particulars of the injury